 Female solo travel statistics

 Recent data shows that 72% of American women are now choosing to go on solo trips.
-More than half (55%) of Google searches for ‘solo travel’ come from women, and most of these are millennials.
+Online searches for ‘solo female travel’ have increased by 34% since 2019.

 The most common reasons women said they would like to go solo traveling were to do something they hadn’t done before (41%) and to have the freedom to do whatever they want (40%).[11]